 Relocate Bird Feeders – Move your feeders away from problem windows to protect Cooper’s hawks and sharp-shinned hawks, which often hunt at backyard bird feeders (they are bird feeders, after all.)

 It is often suggested to use netting to protect birds from window strikes.
-RAPTOR Inc. does not advise the use of netting since we receive many birds with serious injuries from their struggle to free themselves from entanglements.
+RAPTOR Inc. does not recommend the use of netting because we receive many birds with serious injuries from entanglements.

 Install Nest Boxes

 There is a shortage of suitable nesting sites for many of our cavity-nesting birds.
 Installing nest boxes can help support bird populations while creating a unique opportunity to observe these wonderful creatures up close.
 Providing raptors with nest boxes is also a way to encourage a natural form of rodent population control on your property.
 For detailed information about nest boxes, visit the Cornell University’s NestWatch website.
 If you purchase an owl nest box from Homes for Hoots, your purchase will support RAPTOR Inc.